josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🗂️_risk_grounding_model_for_bureaucratic_harm.md

 ---

 ## 🏮 Footer
-The *Risk Grounding Model for Bureaucratic Harm* is part of Polaris’ civic-safety toolkit.
+The *🗂️ Risk Grounding Model for Bureaucratic Harm* is part of Polaris’ civic-safety toolkit.
 It enables users to stabilise after institutional misinterpretation without false reassurance, building literacy in structural uncertainty and restoring agency after bureaucratic injury.

+_Last updated: 2025-12-12_